why-shashank/EmailValidatorROR/README.md

       $ rails s

-•	Open browser and type ‘localhost:3000’, You will see the index page if everything goes fine and You can start using the application as described in part 1 of this document.
+•	Open browser and type ‘localhost:3000’ in URL and press enter, You will see the index page if everything goes fine and You can start using the application as described in part 1 of this document.

 Note: I am very new to Ruby on rails, like I have started this project without knowing ruby or rails, I have gone through many available resources while learning it and developed this in a short time, so there can be mistakes or things which could be done in a better way.
 Any constructive comment or remark will be very helpful.
 Thank you.